-- (a) Prior to receiving authorization to inject and periodically thereafter as specified in APPENDIX B, the Permittee shall demonstrate both internal Part I and external Part II MI.
+- (a) An authorization to resume injection and periodically thereafter as specified in APPENDIX B, the Permittee shall demonstrate both internal Part I and external Part II MI.
 Well-specific conditions dictate the methods and the frequency for demonstrating MI and are specified in APPENDIX B. - (b) After any rework that compromises the MI of the well and after a loss of MI.